Surprising Benefits of Accountability Groups

 “No excuses” takes on a whole other meaning.
 You finally realize if you are not taking action, you may very well, have an excuse.

 So I’ll leave this last little mindset nugget with you before moving on: If you are not actively working towards a goal, you are likely defending a reason to keep you stuck right where you are.
 If you defend your shortcomings.
 You get to keep them.

 Consistency is the MAJOR key

 Let’s be clear here.
-This does not mean that you will have off days or even off weeks.
+This does not mean that you will not have off days or even off weeks.
 This simply means that no matter what, you have a game plan of hopping back on your wellness journey.